 - Ask your suppliers.
 They have to comply across all their customers and are a good source of information.

 - Contact your supplier’s trade associations.
 For example, if you use locksmiths, your national security or locksmith association is a good source of information.
 They want to remove any dodgy suppliers from the industry.

 - Contact your relevant trade association.
 For example, if you manufacture food products, your national association should be able to help.
 They may ask you to join but it can be a worthwhile investment.

 - Contact your relevant professional association.
 Are you a Facility Manager or Workplace Health and Safety professional?
 Ask your local association for help.
 Heck join and ask other professionals in your field.

 - Ask your Procurement department.
 When you onboard a new supplier, what does procurement demand?
 Note of warning, Procurement demand Regulatory and Policy drive compliance documents.
 For example, demanding insurance certificates is a policy-driven requirement, not a regulatory-driven requirement.

 Every organisation has a Mission and a Vision, even if it’s not written down somewhere and displayed on a wall.
 From these, your organisation will (hopefully) have developed Policies, Procedures, Processes and Forms.
 Your organisations’ policies, procedures, processes and forms probably have a larger impact on your compliance role than anything else.

-I’m afraid that now you simply have to go out and collect them all and go through them.
+I’m afraid that now you simply have to go out and collect all your company policies, procedures and forms and go through them all.
 Unfortunately, you may need to update them as 90% of policies and procedures we come across are out of date.
 We recommend they get reviewed every 5 years.

 As you go through them, make a note of every time a policy, procedure, process or form looks for documentary evidence of something and why.
-This is how you build up your list of Mandatory Required Documents.
+This is how you build up your list of compliance rules.